mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

 the superior reactive properties of chlorine.

 SULPHUR COMPOUND

-A variety of sulphur compounds can be found in various types of atmospheres, ranging from non- irritant up to corrosive in nature.
+A variety of sulphur compounds can be found in various types of atmospheres, ranging from non-irritant up to corrosive in nature.
 These compounds can be found in the atmospheres of otherwise Earth-like worlds and indeed are one of the prime components of smog.
 Thus in lower concentrations